 for \( t \) in the domain of \( \gamma \).
-But for any geodesic through \( x \) and tangent to \( \iota(\nuFF) \) at \( x \), this reduces to $\ddot\gamma^{A}(0) = -\Gamma^{A}_{jk}(x)\dot\gamma^{j}(0)\dot\gamma^{k}(0)$, and the normal component of this reduces further to
+But for any geodesic through \( p \) and tangent to \( \nuFF \) at \( p \), this reduces to $\ddot\gamma^{A}(0) = -\Gamma^{A}_{jk}(x)\dot\gamma^{j}(0)\dot\gamma^{k}(0)$, and the normal component of this reduces further to

-The point here is that only `normal' indices \( i,j,k \) appear, but these particular components of the Christoffel symbol depend only on the Bott connection.
-So, the normal component of the two-jet of the exponential map is independent of choice of \( \nabla^{\FF} \).
+Here only `normal' indices \( i,j,k \) appear, and these particular components of the Christoffel symbol depend only on the Bott connection, so, the normal component of the two-jet of the exponential map is independent of the choice of \( \nabla^{\FF} \). \end{proof}